 How to Remove Bad Reviews in Google Local

-The Google Local channel offers searchers an alternative to traditional and online Yellow Pages.
+The Google Local Business Center (GLBC) and Google Maps channels offer searchers an alternative to traditional and online Yellow Pages.
 Because the search engines offer the ability for users to critique businesses via reviews, it puts non-internet savvy business owners at a disadvantage against malicious competitors and unintentionally dissatisfied customers.

 If you find your listing victimized by these perpetrators, the first thing to do is to not panic.
 Here are some ways you can help eliminate these reviews from the search results:

 - If your negative review comes from a 3rd party website, such as TouchLocal.com, Yelp.com or CitySearch.com, you can contest the review at the source.

 - If the review comes directly from a Google user, you can incentivize the patron to remove the listing with a discount coupon or complimentary service.
 These types of customers will typically change their review to positive if the service was better the second time around.

 - You can ask new customers to post positive reviews if they were happy with your service, and tactfully select “No” next to the question “Was this review helpful?” if they disagree with the negative review.

 Below is a snapshot of a negative review in Google Local Business Center.
 We’ve circled the “No” to have happy customers help you remove the negative review.